iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Now, generating new URLs for each new paste:
 $1 * 10^6 * 365 * 10$ = 3.7 billion unique URLs for the life span of our service.
 If we use base 64 encoding that means we need at-least 6 character strings because $64^6	= 69 billion$ which is more than what we'd need for our 10 years.

 Now, to store each of these unique strings, we'd need storage as well.
-So if we're creating 3.7 billion URLs and each is approx 6 characters long then we need $6 * 3.7 Billion* then we need 22 billion which is 22 GB of storage for our 10 year life span.
+So if we're creating 3.7 billion URLs and each is approx 6 characters long then we need $6 * 3.7 Billion$ then we need 22 billion which is 22 GB of storage for our 10 year life span.

 ### Design Tinder
 Let's start with our features: